 The student’s legal/primary name as it appears in their CGU record will be printed on the diploma.

-To see how your name appears in your student record, please consult your “Profile” information in your PeopleSoft student record the “Primary Name” listed in your portal is the name that will be printed on your diploma.
+To see how your name appears in your student record, please consult your “Profile” information in your PeopleSoft student record the “Primary Name” listed in your portal.
+To view your “Primary Name” click the “Profile” tile after logging into PeopleSoft, then in the “Personal Details” screen, click the “Primary Name” option.
+A pop-up window should then appear listing all portions of your “Primary Name” contained in your student record.
+The first name, middle name, last name, and suffix contained in this record will be printed on your diploma.

 Your primary/legal name cannot be changed through your portal.
 For information about changing your legal/primary name in your CGU record, please see the Changing Your Personal Information webpage.